Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 - Adjusts material and upgrade requirements

 🔄 Reopen the crafting menu to apply changes if toggling mid-game.
-If wearing the cape while toggling, a **client relog** is required for Poison Resist to apply
+If wearing the cape while toggling, a **client relog** is required for Poison Resist to apply.

 **❗ Conflicts:** Mods that modify back pieces